effekseer/EffekseerForUnity/docs/source/en/how-to-use.md

 ## Sample Project

-There is a sample project using the Effekseer plugin in the following places.
+There is a sample scene using the Effekseer plugin in the following places.

+- Example/EfkBasic
-- GameEngine/Unity/SampleProject.zip
+- Example/EfkTimeline

 ![](../img/unity_example.png)